Post-Doctoral Fellowships and Research: Application Guidelines

 Applications submitted to the Faculty by 27 January 2025 will undergo internal scrutiny and selected applications will be supported to full submission.
 The outcome of the internal scrutiny will be communicated to all applicants by mid-February and the final deadline for applications submitted to the Funder is likely to be mid-March 2025.

-British Academy Postdoctoral Fellowships 2024-25 (now closed)
+British Academy Postdoctoral Fellowships 2025-26

 You should contact an appropriate member of the Faculty to act as mentor and to help you develop your application (for a staff list see here).